tnga/lib.ijs/README.md

 In this case the "i" in **iJS** can be considered as **i**nternalization.

+####Animation
+Not yet powerfull, but will grow up soon.
+Documentation is a friends to see what are provided.

+####Some simple functionalities
 See the documentation for more informations about all the library’s features.

 ##Installation